AcolyteOfTheWay/End-to-End-Document-RAG-/README.md

 * The system retrieves top-k relevant chunks for the user’s query using the embedding + vector store.
 * These contexts are passed to a generative model (specified via config) which produces a response.
-* Options for the generative model (temperature, max tokens etc.) are adjustable in config or via command-line arguments.
+* Options for the generative model (temperature, max tokens etc.) are adjustable in config.

 ---